JiaYaobo/stamox/README.md

-# High Performance Stats Utils
+# High Performance Stats Models in JAX

 A modern statistics package based on JAX, inspired by sklearn, statsmodels and tidymodels